 The results of these experiments are contained in the preliminary shot reports and in the various technical reports made by the groups involved.
+The time interval measurements were in agreement with those made by other methods.

 2.2.7 Program 16, Physics, Electronics, and Reaction History